Designing networks

 n_locations = 1

-def bridge(self, agent):
+def bridge(self, actor):

-return agent.status
+return actor.status

-def filter(self, agent):
+def filter(self, actor):

-return agent.status in ["teacher", "pupil"]
+return actor.status in ["teacher", "pupil"]

 creator.create(df=df_school, location_designers=[PupilsAndTeachers], clear=True)